Damien

 The Long Bio

-Hadassah ‘Damien’ Hill is a Brooklyn-based queer femme, liberationist artist, writer, creative, and activist who goes public under the name Axon D’Luxe.
+Hadassah ‘Damien’ Hill is a Brooklyn-based queer femme, liberationist artist, writer and organizer who goes public under the name Axon D’Luxe.
 D'Luxe talks about the blurry lines between choice and situation, identity and representation, science and spirit.
-Her work focuses on dissecting social structures and femininity; feminist and queer archiving and storytelling, and on the notion that we must both analyze and enjoy life.
-She makes her own music using shareware software and sometimes raps.
-She is a repatriated expat by way of Toronto, DIY tech geek, and working-class gone hustling-class high femme fatale who's been entertaining and educating crowds for over twelve years.
-She loves anything on two wheels and rhinestones.
+Her work focuses on dissecting social structures and extremes of femininity; feminist and queer archiving and storytelling, and on building a framework to both analyze and enjoy life from.
+She makes her own music using shareware software and sometimes raps, sometimes reworks lyrics, sometimes sings the blues.
+She is a repatriated expat by way of Toronto, DIY tech geek, and working-class gone hustling-class high femme fatale who's been entertaining and educating crowds for over a decade.
+She loves rhinestones and anything dramatic on wheels.

 Performing

 D'Luxe has been performing text-based theatre and music at cabarets, festivals and literary events regularly since 2003, and irregularly since 1997.
-Along with touring in 2009 and 2007, the electrotext of her performance alter ego has been curated & performed all over North America, including at:
+Most recently she has produced the Hot Pink Mass and Femmes Fight Back installation.
+Along with going on the Heels on Wheels, Teaching Artist, Media Justice, and Femmes Fight Back tours; the electrotext of her performance alter ego has been curated & performed all over North America, including at:

 - the HOT!Festival,